 - 1. Student results declined 10.7 points to 79.1.
-No Smarter Balance Summative Assessment was given in 2020 or 2021 due to school closure and hybrid learning. - 2.
+No Smarter Balance Summative Assessment was given in 2020 or 2021 due to school closure and hybrid learning.
+Assessments returned for the 2021-2022 school year. - 2.
 While Hispanic student scores increased 9.9 points, White student scores declined 17.7 points and Asian student scores declined 14.4. - 3.
 Socioeconomically disadvantaged student scores are now in the blue zone based on an increase of 72.1 points.
 Students with Disabilities scores also increased by 7.7 points, however, this score remains 45 points below standard.